What are these Indicators?

 The following indicators will be tracked by each of the Health Officers in the Bay Area to assess progress in their own counties in ensuring we have the strategies and infrastructure in place to contain and treat COVID-19.
 These Indicators are designed to provide measurable goals that will spur action on the part of the community at large, driving us to work together to create this infrastructure and to achieve our strategic goals.
 These Indicators are complementary to the high-level metrics that are being tracked by the California Department of Public Health and the Governor.

 These Indicators are based on our current understanding of the virus, our assessment of what goals are achievable in the coming weeks and months, and current tools to mitigate and contain the virus.
-We will be continuously assessing these Indicators as circumstances change; the science regarding COVID-19 (and its spread) continues to grow and evolve week by week.
+We will be continuously assessing these Indicators as circumstances change and the science regarding COVID-19 (and its spread) continues to grow and evolve week by week.

 How will they be used to inform Shelter-in-Place?